Kmeakin/walrus-report/src/20-reference.md

 ```

 ## Builtin Functions {#sec:reference:builtin-functions}
-Walrus has a small collection of built-in functions provided by the compiler:
+Walrus has a small collection of built-in functions provided by the compiler in
+lieu of a standard library:

 |Name             |Type                 |Description                      |
 |-----------------|---------------------|---------------------------------|